aaronfreed/aaronfreed.github.io/README.md

    * **[Beginners’ guide](https://aaronfreed.github.io/mapmaking101.html)**
       * What editors to use, how to set them up, what guides to follow to get started making levels, what those guides get wrong or omit, and what to do after mastering the basics.
    * **[Advanced guide](https://aaronfreed.github.io/mapmaking.html)**
-      * A guide to several intractable problems that weren&rsquo;t documented elsewhere and fixes for them.
+      * Several ntractable problems that hadn&rsquo;t been documented elsewhere and ways to fix them.
    * **The Annotated Forge Manual** (WIP):
       * **[Detailed Table of Contents](https://aaronfreed.github.io/forgemanualcontents.html)**
       * **[Introduction](https://aaronfreed.github.io/forgemanual.html)**